marklogic/marklogic-kubernetes/README.md

 helm show values marklogic/marklogic --version=1.0.0-ea1
 ```

-To configure a different value for your installation, first you need to create a values.yaml file.
+To configure a different value for your installation, create a `values.yaml` file.

-For example, if you want to set the credential for Docker Hub, configure the values.yaml file like this:
+For example, if you want to set the credential for Docker Hub, configure the `values.yaml` file like this:

 ```
 imagePullSecret: